 Ranked among North America’s best attractions of its kind, the Vancouver Aquarium is the park’s most popular destination.
 Home to over seventy thousand animals including penguins, sea otters and beluga whales, and with state-of-the-art exhibits, it is undergoing a major revitalization project to add a new entranceway, restaurant and larger galleries by 2014.

 The Arctic section concerns the fragile world of the Canadian North, offering a chance to see whales face to face through glass and peer in at cod, char, cucumbers and hot-pink sea anemones, all indigenous to this icy domain.
-The steamy Amazon gallery displays the vegetation, fishes, marmosets, sloths and other creatures of the rainforest in a climate-controlled environment, which includes an open enclosure with flying macaws; while the Pacific Canada habitat performs a similar role for otters, harbour porpoises and other animals of the waters of BC.
+The steamy Amazon gallery displays the vegetation, fishes, marmosets, sloths and other creatures of the rainforest in a climate-controlled environment, which includes an open enclosure with flying macaws; while the Wild Coast habitat performs a similar role for otters, harbour porpoises and other animals of the waters of BC.

 Annually, the aquarium sees nearly a million visitors, and at times it seems like they’re all stopping by at once.
 To avoid cramming in like a sardine, aim to visit on a weekday or during morning hours.